|

 If one gets overtaken by pride then “he will fall into the same

-judgement as the devil”.
+judgment as the devil”.

 How many so-called Christian leaders will be thus judged in the

-same way the devil is judged.
-This
+same way the devil is judged?

 also says that “he must also have a good reputation with outsiders”.

-Outsiders means those who are not part of the church.
+"Outsiders" mean those who are not part of the church.

 Not only should Christians respect him, but outsiders should

 respect him as well.
-If

 against him.
-The gospel

-should be offense enough.
-People
+The gospel should be offense enough.

 The